Understanding EMP Threats & How to Prepare

 About EMPs

-When an EMP occurs, regardless of the cause, there won’t be an alert or notification this time.
-You will be left to figure it out on your own.
-Learning the signs can help you recognize and evaluate what’s happening so you can swing into action (see plan of action).
+If a high-altitude nuclear EMP occurs, there would likely not be an immediate public alert issued, whereas significant solar events may be predicted or tracked by space-weather agencies, giving you a heads up on the possibility of a potential solar storm strike.
+If you are left to figure it out on your own, recognizing the immediate signs can help you evaluate what’s happening so you can swing into action (see plan of action below).

-• Cell phones, laptops, iPods, and other wireless devices stop working.
+• Electronic devices stop functioning, including phones, laptops, and other wireless devices.

 Disaster Planning